 In contrast, Sidra gasificada is industrially manufactured cider, usually quite sweet as sugar is added during the production process.
-It is fermented in large scale stainless steel tanks and although pleasant as an aperitif, lacks the finesse and favour of a authentically made sidra natural.
-However, it is inexpensive and usually keep longer than its artisanal counterpart.
+It is fermented in large-scale stainless steel tanks and although pleasant as an aperitif, lacks the finesse and favor of an authentically made sidra natural.
+However, it is inexpensive and usually keeps longer than its artisanal counterpart.
 Popular all over Spain, but less so in Asturias as locals tend to prefer the definite article!

-In addition to its natural homeland in Asturias, sidra also has quite a popular following in the neighboring Basque country, particularly in the province of Gipuzkoa, around gorgeous San Sebastian!
-The Basques are very fond of drinking cider straight from chestnut barrels, which works fantastically well with their variety of pinxtos (basque tapas).
+In addition to its natural homeland in Asturias, Sidra also has quite a popular following in the neighboring Basque country, particularly in the province of Gipuzkoa, around gorgeous San Sebastian!
+The Basques are very fond of drinking cider straight from chestnut barrels, which works fantastically well with their variety of pintxos (Basque tapas).
 Of course, many different brands compete for your attention so we have done the hard work and selected our top 5 cider drinks below.

 Recommended Spanish Ciders:

 Asturvisa – Ciders of Spain´s special inaugural release, Sidra Fanjul – Sidra Natural Ribanora, Sidra Viuda – Sidra Brut Viuda de Angelón, Sidra Fanjul – Sidra Llagar Fozana, Guzman Riestra – Sidra Brut Nature, Sagardoa sidra natural